JosePenaSanchez/1col-webpage/README.md

 For instructions on how to do so, goto: https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server

 The "SRC" folder holds the files you need.
 Make a copy of them, and modify as needed.
-The "Example" folder holds files to an example of the way I used template.
+The "Example" folder holds files to an example of the way I used the template.